SAP/ui5-language-assistant/packages/vscode-ui5-language-assistant/README.md

 #### SAPUI5 version

-This extension currently uses a hard-coded (1.71.x) version for the SAPUI5 metadata.
+This extension reads the UI5 version in the following sequence
+1. the minUI5Version from the manifest.json file
+2. The ui5.yaml file framework version
+3. Default back to 1.71.xx (depending patch level)

 #### Custom controls